thed00de/hypernetes/docs/user-guide/kubectl/kubectl_config_set-cluster.md

       --namespace="": If present, the namespace scope for this CLI request.
       --password="": Password for basic authentication to the API server.
-      --stderrthreshold=2: logs at or above this threshold go to stderr --token="": Bearer token for authentication to the API server.
+      --stderrthreshold=2: logs at or above this threshold go to stderr --tenant="": If present, the tenant scope for this CLI request.
+      --token="": Bearer token for authentication to the API server.
       --user="": The name of the kubeconfig user to use --username="": Username for basic authentication to the API server.